csomakk/SonicView/README.md

 * option for default association
 * donate option with counter for reminders

-# feature request / support
+# Feature request / support
 If you have ideas or questions, feel free to drop a line to csomakk@gmail.com